vlad17/runlmc/README.md

 ## Dev Stuff

-Required packages for development (Python 3 versions): `pylint nose paramz gpy sphinx contexttimer numdifftools`.
+Required packages for running (Python 3 versions): `numpy scipy climin gpy paramz contexttimer pandas`.
+For dev `nose sphinx`.

 All below invocations should be done from the repo root.